tarun0319/Flight-Fare-Prediction-App/README.md

 ## Deployement on Heroku
 Login or signup in order to create virtual app.
-You can either connect your github profile or download ctl to manually deploy this project.
+Connect your github profile to deploy this project.

 [![](https://i.imgur.com/dKmlpqX.png)](https://heroku.com)

-Our next step would be to follow the instruction given on [Heroku Documentation](https://devcenter.heroku.com/articles/getting-started-with-python) to deploy a web app.